- Home

 Havets Hus is a public marine aquarium focusing on the North Sea.
 Their mission is to teach and spark interest among current and future generations about life in the sea and its meaning by taking advantage of the knowledge of earlier generations and building on science and innovations.
 They are one of the few aquariums in the world that breeds and releases sharks.

 Nordens Ark is a private non-profit foundation that works to ensure endangered animals have a future.
-They are engaged in conservation, rearing, research and training, as well as doing what they can to increase public awareness of biological diversity.
+They are engaged in conservation, breeding, research and training, as well as doing what they can to increase public awareness of biological diversity.
 Much of their work is done in the field, both in Sweden and overseas.

 Right in the heart of Gothenburg is Universeum, Scandinavia’s most visited science centre with over half a million visitors annually.
 There is plenty to do here – among other things you can explore the Swedish wilderness, go on a rainforest safari, challenge your body and mind, watch when the sharks are fed, build with fun technology and travel into space.
 Universeum inspires and stimulates the interest for science and technology in all visitors – students and teachers, children and parents, young and old.